Creamy dandelion soup is a nourishing and cleansing anti-inflammatory treat that is satisfying and delicious.

-- Add Lemon juice and turn off the heat.
+- Turn off the heat and add lemon juice.
 Using an immersion blender, puree the soup.
 Serve right away with a dollop of vegan sour cream.
-You can garnish your soup with julienned cucumbers, fresh leaves of parsley or mint*.
+You can garnish your soup with julienned cucumbers, fresh leaves of parsley, or mint*.

 - You can store your soup in the fridge for up to 4 days

 Did you try this recipe?
 Let me know how it went in the comments below and share a picture of your Dandelion soup on Instagram with the hashtag @positivepranic #positivepranic so that I can see your beautiful creation 🙂 🙏

 DISCLAIMER: The materials and the information contained on the Positive Pranic website are provided for general and educational purposes only and do not constitute any legal, medical, or other professional advice on any subject matter.
 None of the information on our videos is a substitute for a diagnosis and treatment by your health professional.
 Always seek the advice of your physician or other qualified health providers prior to starting any new diet or treatment and with any questions you may have regarding a medical condition.
 If you have or suspect that you have a medical problem, promptly contact your health care provider.